The Temporomandibular Joint (TMJ)

 Treatment of TMJ Disorders in Oklahoma City, OK

 When TMJ disorders interfere with your daily life, an oral surgeon is highly qualified to treat the issue.
-Dr. Bryan, and Dr. Goodson can perform a consultation and exam to determine the right course of treatment for your condition.
+Dr. Bryan can perform a consultation and exam to determine the right course of treatment for your condition.
 To learn more about TMJ treatment at Oral Surgery Specialists of Oklahoma, contact our office in Oklahoma City, OK.